BlackCatControlSystems/ZUNO/README.md

 # ZUNO
-ZUNO code for 4 switches
+ZUNO code for 4 toggle switch and 4 relays